IonatanGiurgiu/square-trick/README.md

     TO BE POSTED

-Credits:
+Credits
-1. Help with the clicable squares
+1. Help with the clicable squares:
     Kostas Siabanis
     https://stackoverflow.com/questions/45907673/clickable-tiles-with-css-grid
-2. Code for transposing a 2d matrix
+2. Code for transposing a 2d matrix:
     Yangshun Tay
     https://stackoverflow.com/questions/17428587/transposing-a-2d-array-in-javascript